kylemichaelsullivan/clippit-cover-letter/documentation/AI-CONFIGURATION.md

 2. **Custom Cover Letter Generation**: AI creates personalized cover letters that match job requirements
 3. **Resume Tailoring**: AI customizes resume content to highlight relevant experience for specific positions

+## Natural Writing Guidelines

+To ensure AI-generated content feels natural and professional, the application follows specific guidelines to avoid common AI writing patterns:

+### Language and Tone Standards

+**Avoid these AI-typical patterns:**

+1. **Undue emphasis on symbolism and importance**

+   - Avoid: "stands as a testament", "plays a vital role", "underscores its importance", "continues to captivate", "leaves a lasting impact", "watershed moment", "key turning point", "deeply rooted", "profound heritage", "steadfast dedication"
+   - Instead: Use specific, concrete language that directly describes facts

+2. **Promotional language**

+   - Avoid: "rich cultural heritage", "rich history", "breathtaking", "must-visit", "must-see", "stunning natural beauty", "enduring legacy", "rich cultural tapestry"
+   - Instead: Use neutral, factual descriptions

+3. **Editorializing**

+   - Avoid: "it's important to note", "it is worth", "no discussion would be complete without", "in this article"
+   - Instead: Present facts directly without editorial commentary

+4. **Overuse of conjunctions**

+   - Avoid: Excessive use of "moreover", "in addition", "furthermore", "on the other hand"
+   - Instead: Use varied, natural transitions

+5. **Section summaries**

+   - Avoid: "In summary", "In conclusion", "Overall" at paragraph/section ends
+   - Instead: Let content flow naturally without forced summaries

+6. **Negative parallelisms**

+   - Avoid: "Not only... but...", "It is not just about..., it's..."
+   - Instead: Use direct, positive statements

+7. **Rule of three overuse**

+   - Avoid: Excessive use of "adjective, adjective, and adjective" patterns
+   - Instead: Vary sentence structure naturally

+8. **Superficial analyses**

+   - Avoid: "ensuring...", "highlighting...", "emphasizing...", "reflecting..."
+   - Instead: Provide specific, actionable insights

+9. **Vague attributions**
+   - Avoid: "Industry reports", "Observers have cited", "Some critics argue"
+   - Instead: Use specific, verifiable sources or present information directly

+### Style Guidelines

+1. **Section headings**: Use sentence case, not title case
+2. **Boldface**: Use sparingly, only for article subject names in first mention
+3. **Lists**: Prefer prose over lists when content flows naturally
+4. **Em dashes**: Use sparingly; prefer commas or parentheses
+5. **Quotation marks**: Use straight quotes (" ") not curly quotes (" ")
+6. **Apostrophes**: Use straight apostrophes (') not curly apostrophes (')
+7. **No emojis**: Avoid emoji usage in professional content
+8. **No knowledge-cutoff disclaimers**: Avoid "as of [date]" or "up to my last training update"

+### Content Structure

+1. **Avoid abrupt cutoffs**: Ensure content flows naturally to conclusion
+2. **Maintain consistent English variety**: Match the user's location/nationality
+3. **Vary sentence structure**: Avoid repetitive patterns
+4. **Use specific examples**: Provide concrete details rather than generalizations
+5. **Focus on facts**: Present information directly without unnecessary commentary

 ## Environment Configuration

 ### Quick Setup